Next article:

 “I then became a volunteer for the archive project, supporting young people to interview actors, directors and writers who had worked with the company.

-“Next, I became a volunteer in Solar Youth Theatre (a specialist group for disabled teenagers) which led to me becoming a paid Access Worker.
+“Next, I became a volunteer in Solar Youth Theatre (a specialist group for teenagers with disabilities) which led to me becoming a paid Access Worker.
 I’ve since become a Support Tutor for the company’s Youth Theatres, community sessions and in-school projects.

 “Working at Half Moon has always been enriching, nurturing and enjoyable.
 I’ve gone from being new to facilitation to being supported to develop my own craft and style, which I now share with others to ensure the best experience for young people.”